Investing

 Definition Of Call Options

 There are mainly two options.
-When you read how to read option chain, you will come across these two.
+When you read how to read an option chain, you will come across these two.

 The call option gives you the right to buy the underlying option at a given price on a given date.